How many emails actually produce a great amount of CTR or sales?

 - Great email copy helps build a relationship with the customer.
 You can address your audience’s pain points and connect to them emotionally.

 - Spam filters often look for errors and words in your email copy.
-Good email copywriting will help you avoid spam filters and improves email deliverability.
+Good email copywriting will help you avoid spam filters and improve email deliverability.

 - You can use visual and text elements that help you create a brand image for your business.
 As a result, good email copy will also help build brand awareness.

 - An enticing email copy usually hooks the reader into the email and drives them to take action.
-As a result, it helps to encourage the recipients into becoming your subscriber, customer, or long-lasting brand advocates.
+As a result, it helps to encourage the recipients to become your subscribers, customers, or long-lasting brand advocates.